axekar/Demodigi/README.md

 `BE_test_script.py`: Script intended as a test of the module `behavioural_experiment`, by running some functions and plotting the results.

+`Pedagogics`: Directory containing code written to demonstrate the underlying ideas behind our analysis.

 `Utilities`: Directory containing code written to solve specific technical problems of no scientific interest.